gabrielius837/tcp-chat/README.md

 Later I might expand this application by adding:
 - a dedicated cli client
 - limit message size and cap concurrent user count
-- authentication and/or tls handshake
+-- - authentication and/or tls handshake--